 The game has some of the weirdest creatures and anomalies you have ever seen, but the most frightening entity is a concrete figurine code-named SCP-173.
-The sculpture comes to life and is extremely dangerous, snapping necks of inattentive souls, but stays still if under direct line of sight.
-There are some more oddities and objects, each more bizarre and frightening than the other.
-Beware of the Shy Guy and the Plague Doctor and if you survive these two, then keep safe distance from the Peripheral Jumper and the main enemy.
+The sculpture comes to life and is extremely dangerous.
+It snaps the necks of inattentive souls, but stays still if in your direct line of sight.
+There are some more oddities and objects, each more bizarre and frightening than the next.
+Beware of the Shy Guy and the Plague Doctor and if you're able to survive those two, then keep a safe distance from the Peripheral Jumper and the main enemy.

-A psychological/survival horror game, SCP: Containment Breach’s randomly-generated maps will make you feel trapped, claustrophobic, panicky and extremely scared.
-The game’s frightening atmosphere and even more frightening creatures and dangerous objects will keep you guessing while you run and hide from present danger.
+As a psychological/survival horror game, SCP: Containment Breach’s randomly-generated maps will make you feel trapped, claustrophobic, panicked, and extremely scared.
+The game’s frightening atmosphere and even more frightening creatures and dangerous anomalies will keep you guessing while you run and hide from danger.

 Compared to PS consoles, PC has fewer Japanese horror games.
 In the indie horror scene, there are a few brilliantly-designed 2D computer horror games.
 The one that immediately comes to mind is IB.
-It’s a scary exploration-based survival horror game that takes place in a haunted art gallery.
-The main character, a young girl named IB is lost in the art gallery full of bizarre contraptions, riddles and frightening entities.
+It’s a scary, exploration-based survival horror game that takes place in a haunted art gallery.
+The main character, a young girl named IB, is lost in an art gallery full of bizarre contraptions, riddles, and frightening entities.

-While IB is nowhere closer to graphics of a PS2 J-horror game, it has plenty of scary moments to frighten players.
+While IB is nowhere close to graphics of a PS2 J-horror game, it has plenty of scary moments to frighten you.
 Developers have done a great job creating a gloomy atmosphere with plain 2D sprites.
-Lights go off all of a sudden, mannequins start moving, grotesque-looking paintings come alive and a frightening stalker suddenly shows, every moment spent at the art gallery will make your heart skip a beat.
-There’s plenty more to meet the eye and the bizarre settings in each area truly make it one of the weirdest PC horror games of all time.
+Lights go off all of a sudden, mannequins start moving, grotesque-looking paintings come alive, and a frightening stalker suddenly appears—every moment spent in the art gallery will make your heart skip a beat.
+There’s plenty more to meet the eye and the bizarre settings of each area truly make it one of the weirdest PC horror games of all time.

 4. Nightmare House 2

-Nightmare House 2 is a modification that requires players to have both Half Life 2 and Episode 2 installed on their PC.
+Nightmare House 2 is a modification that requires players to have both Half-Life 2 and Episode 2 installed on their PC.
 This free mod can be found at developer WeCreateStuff’s website or at Moddb.
-If you are fond of conventional horror games (the ones that have those predictable jump-scare moments, plenty of weapons/ammo and monsters straight from 70s horror movies), then NH 2 is for you.
+If you are fond of conventional horror games (the ones that have those predictable jump-scare moments, plenty of weapons/ammo and monsters straight from '70s horror movies), then NH 2 is for you.
 Set in a haunted hospital, the game puts you into the shoes of an amnesic man.
-The abandoned hospital setting is a perfect place for experiencing horrific encounters and NH 2 developers have left no stone unturned to make it an unforgettably frightening experience.
+The abandoned hospital setting is a perfect place for experiencing horrific encounters and NH 2 developers have left no stone unturned to make it an unforgettable frightening experience.

 5. Kraven Manor

-Kraven Manor’s graphics are so amazing, any player’s first reaction would be –“can’t believe this game is free”.
+Kraven Manor’s graphics are so amazing.
+Any player’s first reaction would be; “I can’t believe this game is free."
 The Amnesia-like gameplay and brilliant 3D visuals will make you forget top horror games for a moment.
 Developed using the Unreal engine, the game was actually a college project before it hit the indie gaming scene.
 It was developed by a team of Southern Methodist University students.
-You can download this free horror game to your PC via IndieDB’s page.
+You can download this free horror game on your PC via IndieDB’s page.

 To make miniature-finding more difficult, there’s that occasional confrontation with a horrifying creature.
-His appearance is totally unpredictable and can really give you those jump scares.
+His appearance is totally unpredictable and can really cause those jump scares.
 The sudden appearance of the scary entity would surely make you nervous each time you wander around the abandoned rooms.
-You will never know from which corner the creature will crawl from.
+You will never know from which corner the creature will crawl out from.

 To me, Kraven Manor is an underrated game and deserves more kudos for the brilliant level design and visuals.
 The game’s ending is tense and extremely well executed.
 A must-download game!